 Presented by Radisson Blu

 This season you can enjoy the bright shine of big city lights with ENSO at four different concerts.
-The concert “Tallinn → Ann Arbor” will fly Estonia’s premier orchestra on tour in the United States for the third time, and “Tallinn → Shanghai” to China and Hong Kong.
+The concert “Tallinn → Ann Arbor” will fly Estonia’s premier orchestra on tour in the United States for the third time, and “Tallinn → Shanghai” to Hong Kong.
 The concerts are conducted by Arvo Volmer, the former principal conductor of ENSO and the current principal conductor of the Haydn Orchestra of Bolzano and Trento, and Leif Segerstam, one of the most renowned Finnish conductors who regularly works as a guest conductor with symphony orchestras all over the world and conducts performances in the New York Metropolitan Opera, London Royal Opera House, La Scala in Milan and others.
 In recent years Segerstam has been working as the principal conductor of the Turku Philharmonic Orchestra.

 Paris and Los Angeles, metropolises of Europe and the United States, are brought to audiences through the compositions by Igor Stravinsky.
 It was in these two cities that the cosmopolitan composer lived for the longest time.

 One of the most original younger generation pianists, Víkingur Ólafsson, comes to Tallinn from Reykjavik, Iceland, the northernmost capital of the world, bringing Estonian and Icelandic musicians and music together on stage.

 Friday 8 December 2017 – PARIS AND LOS ANGELES, conductor NIKOLAI ALEXEEV

 Friday 19 January 2017 – TALLINN → ANN ARBOR, conductor ARVO VOLMER

 Friday 9 March 2018 – TALLINN → SHANGHAI, conductor LEIF SEGERSTAM